cerberustesting/cerberus-core/compositions/README.md

 [Cerberus](http://www.cerberus-testing.org/) is an user-friendly automated testing framework.

-Here you will find Ceberus Docker compositions.
+Here you will find Cerberus Docker compositions.

 ## Available compositions